 Your Next Steps: Links for Submitting a Proposal

 Download a Word version of the proposal submission form: The on-line RFP system does not allow you to save a copy of your work.
 We recommend you download a copy of the proposal form in Word and then type your proposal in word processing software.
 You can then copy and paste the text into the online system.
 This will allow you to save a copy of your work, in addition to using spell check and word counts.

 Submit proposals online: All proposals must be submitted using the online system.

 Descriptions for sessions in the 2014 PDI brochure (PDF): If you are new to PDI, you may want to see which sessions were ultimately accepted and/or created for the 2014 conference.

 Note: You are welcome to submit more than one proposal but must complete one on-line submission before beginning another.

 NALP’s Annual Education Conference

-NALP’s 2015 Annual Education Conference will take place April 22-25, 2015 in Chicago.
+NALP’s 2016 Annual Education Conference will take place April 13-16, 2016 in Boston.
 If you would like a program of yours to be considered for this conference, you must submit a separate proposal — see the NALP Annual Education Conference Request for Proposals page for more information.
-The RFP process for this conference is March 1 through May 16.
+The RFP process for this conference is March 2 through May 22.